Sheisvicki/Sheisvicki/README.md

 - 👋 Hi, I’m @Sheisvicki
 - 👀 I’m interested in Graphic Design
 - 🌱 I’m currently learning Graphic Design ◉⁠‿⁠◉
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 Sheisvicki/Sheisvicki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.